magecloudkit/docs/README.md

 # MageCloudKit Documentation

-The eBook is built using gitbook.
+The MageCloudKit documentation is built using gitbook.
+All of the source files live here.

-The book source files live in `manuscript` and the code samples are in `code`.

-## Dev Setup
+## Contributing

 Make sure gitbook is installed.